 If a woman has never been to rehab before, the unknown can be scary.
 Knowing what to expect when walking through the doors can help ease the nerves.
 Plus, it is a building full of nurturing and caring women.

-Medical detox is best done at a facility that understands the withdrawal process.
+The first step in addiction rehab is typically detoxification.
+This is a process that helps to rid the body of toxins and assists people in working through withdrawal symptoms.
+Medical detox is best done at a rehab center that understands the withdrawal process.
 Detox lasts typically 5-7 days.
-Once detox is complete, a treatment plan is developed to treat all aspects of a woman’s addiction.
+Once detox is complete, a treatment plan is developed to treat all aspects of addiction.
 Treatment plans include goals, activities, and steps needed to reach those goals.

 Treatment plans can include: